FeatureSwitches/featureswitches-node/README.md

 // Check if a feature is enabled featureswitches.is_enabled('feature_key', '[optional_user_identifier]')
   .then(function(result) {
-    if (result instanceof Error) {
+    if (result === true) {
-      // Something went wrong making the request
+      // Feature is enabled, do something
     } else {
-      // Result is a boolean indicating if the feature is enabled }
+      // Feature is disabled, do something else
+    }
   });
 ```